hitoshi-watase/sercrod/docs/reference/directives/ws-to.md

   - `resolveTo()` returns:
     - An empty string if `toRaw` is empty.
-    - Otherwise, the text produced by passing `toRaw` through Nablla’s text expansion helper.
+    - Otherwise, the text produced by passing `toRaw` through Sercrod’s text expansion helper.

-- Nablla uses its central text expansion function (the same one used for other attribute expansions) to interpret constructs such as `%notifyUrl%` according to the current scope.
+- Sercrod uses its central text expansion function (the same one used for other attribute expansions) to interpret constructs such as `%notifyUrl%` according to the current scope.

 Once the target URL string has been calculated, the runtime calls the internal send helper: